hydephp/develop/docs/digging-deeper/advanced-markdown.md

 As you can see, we throw an exception if the route doesn't exist, to provide immediate feedback during development.

-### Limitations

-The filepaths are hidden on mobile devices using CSS to prevent them from overlapping with the code block.

 ## Configuration